What is a mechanic's lien?

 - Filing of Mechanic’s Lien.
 The subcontractor must also file a mechanic’s lien with the registry.

 How do I find out it there is a lien on my property?

-- You will either receive a notice in the mail from the clerk of court, or you will be served personally with the notice.
+- You will either receive a notice in the mail from the administrator of the registry, or you will be served personally with the notice.
 There are certain time limits a contractor must follow.
 If the contractor files the lien more than 90 days after the date on which the last of the material was delivered or labor was performed, you will have to be personally served with the notice.
-You will want to pay attention to anything you get in the mail from the clerk of court.
+You will want to pay attention to anything you get in the mail from the administrator of the registry.
 If you receive notice of a lien on your property, you can call Iowa Legal Aid for advice on how to proceed.